Time for 'Glasnost' and

 Science Fact or Fraud?

-BBC World Service, 15 September 2000
+World Service, 15 September 2000

 John Benedict, former Texas AW University entomologist